AlaskaAirlines/auro/src/LABELS.md

 If the status is time specific, as in `help wanted`, `need more info` or `blocked`, please be sure to remove this label once the issue has been resolved.

+#### Status: Complete / Ready to Merge

+The status of `Status: Complete / Ready to Merge` is NOT an indicator that the PR is closed and should be merged.

+This

 ### Type

 The use of type labels really help others at a quick glance see what type of work is being done.
 This will also help produce reports later as well.